Child Safety Policy

 In this document there is a distinction between “policy” and “practices to support policy.”
 The policy has been adopted by the organization of New England Yearly Meeting, which means there is a legal obligation that it be followed.
 Practices are ways of pursuing the policy, and may vary depending upon the program.

 The policies and practices in this document will provide all of us with guidance for how we care for the safety of our children and youth.

 Introduction approved by Youth Ministries Committee October 30, 2016

-To be used for screening youth workers through the NEYM office.
+To be completed by all volunteers working with youth in the Yearly Meeting.
 Please cut the page in half to create two forms.